What Is CALD? Understanding Culturally and Linguistically Diverse Communities in Australia (2025 Update)

 Should We Still Use CALD?

 In 2025, CALD remains a useful but imperfect term.
-When used with care and clarity, it helps to shape
+When used with care and clarity, it helps to shape policies and services that address the barriers faced by multicultural Australians.

 Final Thoughts